Faux Wood Garage Doors: Wood-Look Style

 R-Value Ratings and Thermal Performance

-An R-value is simply a measurement for thermal efficiency and how much a surface allows heat to pass through it.
+An R-value is simply a measurement for thermal efficiency and how much a surface allows heat to pass through it, often found when discussing the insulation of your door.
 The higher R-value, the more energy efficient the garage door is.
 Each style of door, and the material it is composed of, dictates the R-value.

 Energy-Saving Benefits for Climate-Controlled Garages